ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-target-platforms.md

 * NSX-T multisite centralized - Management plane components centralized in one data center.
 * NSX-T multisite distributed - Management plane components distributed across multiple data centers.

 The automated offerings with manual tasks patterns are not validated by {{site.data.keyword.cloud_notm}}.
 After the initial deployment, the Day 2 automation can be used to deploy vSphere clusters in different data centers by following the {{site.data.keyword.cloud_notm}} documentation.
 A number of manual tasks can be initiated to create the required configuration.
 These VMware related tasks, such as redeploying NSX Managers are documented by VMware in their user guides, but are not specific to {{site.data.keyword.cloud_notm}}.
-Therefore, additional considerations might apply when following these guides.
+Therefore, extra considerations might apply when following these guides.
 {: note}

 The following diagram can be used to compare and contrast the features that are offered by these offerings.